All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Dose: 100 to 200 mg daily

-Mechanism: An essential electron carrier in the mitochondrial electron transport chain.
+Mechanism: An important electron carrier in the mitochondrial electron transport chain.
 Production declines with age.
 Ubiquinol (the reduced form) absorbs better than ubiquinone.
 Especially important for anyone taking statin medications, which deplete CoQ10.
 Contact provider for current pricing

 Curcumin